codenamesoup/timer/README.md

 # timer
-a timer that just needs to filled in, veiw in console
+In this you must choose the timer length in the bottom argument:

+countdown(PUT THE TIMER LENGTH HERE) there^^
+You can only veiw the timer in the console and the value of the above argument is in seconds.